beluchin/decorice/README.md

     class D0 implements Foo {/* ... */}

-`Guice` does not offer much syntactic sugar to help with binding such chain. (inspired by [an answer](http://stackoverflow.com/a/6197660/614800) posted on stackoverflow) `decorice` complements `Guice` by helping you bind the chain with less boilerplate.
+`Guice` does not offer much syntactic sugar to help with binding such chain. (inspired by [an answer](http://stackoverflow.com/a/6197660/614800) posted on stackoverflow and [a blog] (http://www.mikevalenty.com/configuring-decorators-with-google-guice/) post) `decorice` complements `Guice` by helping you bind the chain with less boilerplate.

-First, on each decorator, annotate the constructor parameter associated with the decorated instance with the `@DecorateBy` annotation:
+First, on each decorator, annotate the constructor parameter associated with the decorated instance with the `@DecorateBy` annotation passing the decorator class name as an attribute to the annotation (the decorator is oblivious to the concrete class it is decorating):

     class D2 implements Foo {
         D2(@DecoratedBy(D2.class) Foo decorated /* ... */) {/* ... */}